 We reserve the right in our sole discretion to make a determination on the appropriateness and number of all postings and the positions being offered and the population served.

-All employers who post on TCCS LINK must have an employer website in English or translated into English (Google translate is not acceptable).
+All employers who post on the Career Resources Portal must have an employer website in English or translated into English (Google translate is not acceptable).

-All employer contacts who post in TCCS LINK must have an email address associated with their organization.
+All employer contacts who post in the Career Resources Portal must have an email address associated with their organization.
 To ensure the safety of our students/alumni and verify the validity of the opportunity, generic email providers are not acceptable (i.e.: yahoo, gmail)

 All employment professionals participating in our recruiting program are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Practice.